egoist/Shortcut/README.md

 And what I've learnt so far:

-- Interface builder and storyboard is not my jam.
+- Interface builder and storyboard are not my jam.
 - Swift UI is awesome but not mature enough!
 Especially for macOS apps, many UI components are missing (but you can always use `NSViewRepresentable` to connect `NSView` to your Swift UI interface).
 - Electron is [actually not a bad idea](https://jlongster.com/secret-of-good-electron-apps).